MuthuKrishnanPB/muthukrishnanpb/index.md

 - *Italic Text*
 - [Link to GitHub](https://github.com)

-## Education
-I completed my secondary education at Sri Lions Higher Secondary School in Srivilliputtur, Tamil Nadu.
-I subsequently earned a Bachelor of Engineering degree from Thiagarajar College of Engineering, graduating with a CGPA of 9.2.

 ## Development
 I joined Zoho as a Developer, where I contributed to various projects and refined my skills over approximately three years.
 Notable projects during this period include:
 - Developed a Scheduler framework designed for a multi-cluster setup, which now scales to support over X customers.